 //Writing a text "ArtOfTesting" in the search box

 So, here we see that in order to perform an operation on web element - searchBox, we first need to locate it.
 Here, By.name("q") is a locator which when passed to findElement method returns a searchBox web element.

 Before going further with the different types of locators available in Selenium, let's first see, how to get the different attributes of an element which are used in the locators.

 Locating web elements requires knowledge of their HTML attributes.
-For the HTML source code of specific elements, we can use a Mozilla Firefox plugin - firebug or use the inbuilt developer tools.
-Throughout the course of this tutorial we will use Firebug to locate elements.
-You can download firebug from here - Firebug addon for Mozilla.
+For the HTML source code of specific elements, we can use the inbuilt developer tool (launched by pressing f12 in a browser).

 Steps for finding element's HTML attributes-

 - Launch the website to be automated e.g. - https://www.google.com